Simhyeon/gdmarp/README.md

 create new file and give the file to gdmarp with -N command followed by file name.

-After writing all macros, simply call subcommand with proper backend modules and gdmarp will render output files insdie of the build directory.
+After writing all macros, simply call subcommand with proper backend modules and gdmarp will render output files into the build directory.
 Or simply set all commands in config.json file so that "run" subcommand can call multiple commands at the same time.